inform-us/requirements_specifications/informus/rules/Inform_us Metric basic data rules.md

 RASS scores are considered 'on time' if they are documented within 1 hour and 15 minutes (added documentation leeway) during the DAY (06:00-21:59).
 Otherwise the score is shown as missing.

 RASS scores are considered 'on time' if they are documented within 4 hours and 15 minutes (added documentation leeway) during the  NIGHT (22:00-05:59).

+Denominator = number of time intervals between two documented RASS scores

+Numerator = number of time intervals between two documented RASS scores that are within 1 hour and 15 minutes (if the first score of a pair is between 06:00-21:59) and 4 hours and 15 minutes during the night (if the first score of a pair is between22:00-05:59).

 Inform_us displays this data in real time and also as two weekly SPC charts (day and night) showing the percentage of pain scores are done 'on time' as per guidelines.